dfcreative/ideas/software-principles.md

 * Treat projects as a piece of art: it's not everupdating structure, but a finished complete piece of art.
 Write code as if it's not going to be maintained for ages.

 * Make readme close to tests close to code - don't overimagine beforehead, don't keep unimplemented stuff in readme.
 Write truth: word, thought, action.

+* Each introduced tech/concept in framework/lib, like synthetic events, proxy wrapping etc., should be used to the fullest, disclose its potential to the max.
+Otherways that's just complicated heap of tech.